 Note: all commands must be proper yaml, so you have to quote any characters yaml would eat (':' can be problematic)

 Note: when writing files, do not use /tmp dir as it races with systemd-tmpfiles-clean LP: #1707222.
 Use /run/somedir instead.

-Internal name: cc\runcmd
+Internal name: cc\runcmd Module frequency: once-per-instance

 Activate only on keys: runcmd